leo-stone/hack-petya/README.md

 *oh no, oh nooo*

-Well, i always like a challenge ..., the hard task of analyzing and reimplementing the modified salsa algorithm is done. so, here it is for everyone to play and experiment with. _Btw. paying ransom isn't that much of a challenge_.
+Well, i always like a challenge ..., the hard task of analyzing and reimplementing the modified salsa algorithm is done.
+So, here it is for everyone to play and experiment with. _Btw. paying ransom isn't that much of a challenge_.

 The code reimplements the hashing used to verify the entered key, there is still the possibility, that the real decryption uses a different hashing function.
 But at the first glance it seemed the same.
 I hadn't had the time to look deeper yet.